 I am the queen of my castle and my throne is the kitchen, better said in front of the stove.
 It seems that there’s the perfect place for a queen to rule her kingdom, commonly known as home!
 On the other hand, I enjoy cooking for my family and treating them with a “goodie” once in a while!
 But, every throne gets a little bit dirty sometimes, especially when you’re boiling milk.

 It just happened!
 I looked back for only 2 seconds and the boiled milk spilled over my 2 weeks old ceramic stove top.
 Great, Mrs. Queen!
 How am I supposed to clean the mess when nothing seems to work in cleaning that mess!
 So I start googling for the best solution in removing burnt milk from ceramic stove top without scratching it and lucky, lucky me.
 I found it!

 Steps you need to take:

 2. Pour olive oil over the burned residues and let it act for several minutes.
-Olive oil will soften and help loosen the burned-on areas easily due to its lubricating properties.
+Olive oil will soften the burned-on areas due to its lubricating properties.

 3. Now, scrape the burned milk residue with a spoon.
-This process should be done gently by pressing lightly with the utensil to reduce the chance of cutting into the ceramic.
+This process should be done gently by pressing lightly the tool to reduce the chance of scratching the ceramic.
 Use a soapy sponge to wipe away the burnt residues.

-5. The last steps is to clean the ceramic stove with warm, sudsy water.
-Hence, you may wipe the burners with dish detergent to remove any baking soda paste residues and then wipe it again with a damp cloth.
+5. The last step is cleaning the ceramic stove with warm water.
+Wipe the stove eye with dish detergent to remove any baking soda paste residues and then wipe it again with a damp cloth.

-Tip: you may prepare the baking soda paste with lemon juice instead of water for extra cleaning power, especially if the burnt is really heavy.
+Tip: you should prepare the baking soda paste with lemon juice instead of water for extra cleaning power, especially if the burnt is really serious.